mitchellkim0928/mitchellkim0928.github.io/_posts/2019-9-12-fake-it-until-you-believe-it.md

 But first of all, it's okay to feel down and sad.
 You are not a robot, nor Joker.
 Don't restrict those emotions and let them out.
 Embarrasingly enough, I did end up crying a lot through this struggle, and I'm glad I did.
 It felt like finally I was letting go of the obsessive control I had over my own emotions, and letting them out free.
 Liberating.

-And next, eventually, if you put enough efforts and thoughts to manage your mental state positively (after all, you can't stay down forever.
-Wait for yourself to unpack all the emotions, and then kindly extend a hand to lift him up), those beliefs that were weak and made up, will come around and be planted as strong, genuine belifs.
+And next, eventually, if you put enough efforts and thoughts into managing your mental state positively (after all, you can't stay down forever.
+Wait for yourself to unpack all the emotions, and then kindly extend a hand to lift ya up).
+Those beliefs that were weak and made up, will come around and over time, get stronger and be planted as genuine beliefs.

-Eventually, I came around to have a healthy way to maintain a positive attitude, while doing justice to my non-positive emotions, which I found out to be the right coping mechanism.
+I'm not saying I've got this down.
+I still have my good and bad days, even good and bad weeks.
+With the combination of accepting and freeing my negative emotions and really beleiving in the "Fake it until you believe it" mantra by bringing myself back up whenever I fall down, I think I've found the right direction to go towards, though.

+Remember, it's okay to feel down.
+Shits are hard.
+Fake it until you believe it, and kindly bring yourself back up.
+We'll get there before we know it.